 A: You may arrive at any time during the estimated event times, but we strongly urge you to come shortly after sunset to get oriented and to have an Orrery tour before dark.
 If you arrive after dark, please be aware that your headlights and the dome light inside your car are painful for the guests whose eyes are accustomed to the dark (night vision), so please use parking lights and drive very slowly until your own eyes adjust.

-Q: What are the Star Party Rules?
+Q: What are night sky program Rules?

 A: No smoking or alcohol anywhere on campus.
 No pets.
 No camping or overnight stays anywhere on the property.
 No white light or flash photography...red light only.
 (This includes cellphones and clothing and footwear that light up.)
 No touching the observing equipment.
 Children must be accompanied at all times by an adult who is responsible for their safety and behavior.